jonathanchaffer/boerigter-center-app/README.md

-# react-typescript-quickstart

-This is a template TypeScript React project with my preferred project structure and configs.
-It's a good place to start for developers who are new to React and would like to enforce good code style and project structure.
-The template was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Boerigter Center App _(Working Title)_

+An app built for the Boerigter Center for Calling and Career at Hope College.
+Written by Jonathan Chaffer, Josie Crane, Nam Do, and Will von Seeger.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts